 The Southern Downs boasts several spectacular national parks on its doorstep, with the spectacular Girraween National Park granite boulders towering above open forests in the south, and the Main Range National Park on the eastern edge with its world heritage status and inclusion in the Gondwana Rainforests of Australia - such diversity in our patch of this planet.

 Main Range National Park

-The Main Range National Park located on the Cunningham Highway 50km north-east of Warwick, offers a number of bush walking opportunities around Cunningham's Gap.
+Main Range National Park located on the Cunningham Highway 50km north-east of Warwick, is a popular bush walking destination around Cunningham's Gap.
 Internationally recognised for its World Heritage status, this National Park stretches over 18,400 hectares.
 There are a number of graded walking tracks through rain forest and eucalypt forest, with one leading to an impressive lookout.
-Picnic facilities and BBQ's are available.

-Travel 35km from Warwick to Killarney and a further 10km to reach this beautiful National Park.
+Queen Mary Falls is within Main Range National Park, accessed via Killarney.
 There are several waterfalls, the most notable being Queen Mary Falls which plunges 40m down sheer rock face.
 A short walking track leads to the base of the falls with picnic and BBQ areas and amenities located at the top of the Falls.

 Girraween National Park

 Girraween National Park is situated 40km south of Stanthorpe.
-Girraween is known for its spectacular flowers, dramatic landscapes and unique wildlife.
+Girraween, meaning 'Place of Flowers', is known for its spectacular flowers, dramatic landscapes and unique wildlife.
 The southern boundary of the park is the state border between Queensland and New South Wales.